Who is Steph?

 Being a kid was an absolute blast—mountains, eating dirt, petting geese, teaching my sister to escape her crib, living in Israel, building Lego towers, putting barrettes in my dad’s hair, fishing with my grandpa, playing with toy guns, climbing rocks and trees, eating even more dirt, hosting tea parties with cats, backpacking with my parents, the Game Boy phase, suffocating in outhouses, hiking with cousins… and so much more.

-Mountains have been woven into my life from the very beginning.
-My parents met while backpacking in the Olympic Mountains in the summer of 1974, married within a year, and spent much of the late ’70s and early ’80s exploring Washington’s rugged ranges.
-I was born in May 1983, and before I was three months old, they whisked me off on my first overnight (and international!) backpacking trip near Mt.
+Mountains have been part of my life from the very beginning.
+My parents met backpacking in the Olympic Mtns in '74, married within a year, and spent the late ’70s and early ’80s exploring WA's rugged ranges.
+I was born in '83, and before I was three months old, they whisked me off on my first overnight (and international!) backpacking trip near Mt.
 Temple, BC.
-I was eaten alive by bugs, but reportedly grinned the whole time.
-At age 11, I completed my first true alpine climb with my parents—Overhanging Tower in Wyoming’s Wind River Range.
+At age 11, I completed my first real alpine climb with them: Overhanging Tower in the Wind River Range.
+The mountains have been home ever since.

 From 2023 to 2025, I shared my mountain home in Estes Park with a lovable furrball named Newt(on)—named after Sir Isaac Newton, one of the inventors of calculus.
 Newt currently lives in Boulder with his three pals, Jimmie, Tucker, and Peach, but he’ll always have a special place in my heart.